Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Does a property price drop look likely in Bangkok as of 2026?

-As of January 2026, the likelihood of a meaningful property price decline in Bangkok over the next 12 months is low, because the data points to a soft market rather than a collapse.
+As of early 2026, the likelihood of a meaningful, broad property price drop in Bangkok over the next 12 months is low to medium, leaning more toward continued softness than a sharp correction.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Bangkok.